thenakliman/nirikshak/docs/design/processing_pipeline.rst

 #.
 CLI prvided will be **nirikshak**::

-      nisikshak [--tags=tag1,tag2]  [--xxxxx=abc,cde]
+      nisikshak [--tags=tag1,tag2]  [--soochi=abc,cde]

 #.
-CLI invokes the controller to performs its task, it passes tags and xxxxx
+CLI invokes the controller to performs its task, it passes tags and soochi
    along the call.
 Not controller(CM) decides, how input will be taken.
    Currently multiple input mechanism will be supported to provide fetch data for example, file, through REST call or database.